Updated on October 4, 2022 by Sarina Tariq

 Enzyme wash is a great method to give a faded look to the garment without damaging it.
 In fact, it is said to be the most environmentally friendly of all jean washes.
 The wash also requires less investment.

 The enzyme is a protein obtained from bacteria and fungi.
 These enzymes work on cellulose.
-Denim being cotton is made of cellulose.
+Denim, being a cotton fabric is made of cellulose.
 The process is considered to be eco-friendly as the enzymes are biodegradable.

 The most common enzymes used in the industry are alpha-amylases, proteases, catalases, and cellulases.
 They are available in three categories namely neutral, acidic and hybrid.